Our distance learning Bookkeeping and Accounts course takes you

 Assessments are a great way of checking your progress.
 During

-your Bookkeeping and Accounts course, you'll complete nine
+your Bookkeeping and Accounts course, you'll complete seven unit

-assessments and a final assessment at the end.
+assessments and a final end of course assessment.

 Many questions have multiple parts (i.e. Question 1 a, b, c,